C Curl Vs CC Curl Vs D Curl Lashes

 Is The CC Curl Natural Or Dramatic?

 The CC Curl is all about the drama.
-It’s the ideal style to choose to achieve the maximum flare, drama, and lift.
+It’s the ideal style to choose for maximum flair, drama, and lift.
 We’ve mentioned this style isn’t for the faint of heart because it instantly adds volume and thickness.

-The placement of the CC Curl is crucial because it’s such an overpowering lash that the wrong placement can make the eyes look wonky.
+The placement of the CC Curl is crucial because it’s such an overpowering lash that incorrect placement can make the eyes look uneven.

 What Eye Shape Suits A CC Curl?

-The CC Curl can quickly swallow up small, hooded, deep-set eyes.
+The CC Curl can quickly accentuate small, hooded, and deep-set eyes.
 However, it can appear more flattering with large or wide-set eyes or eyelids with excess space.
-You may even pair it with other lashes, like the C Curl.
+You can even pair it with other lashes, such as the C Curl.

 Also, consult your lash technician to decide which lash curl patterns will best suit your eyes.